IBM/platinum-demos/docs/100-unifying-application-management-with-ibm-concert/demo-script.md

 <summary>Summary</summary>

+We’ve shown how Concert helps an operations manager identify and prioritize application issues, and then facilitate remediation.
+Before using Concert, the operations team struggled with the manual efforts, multiple tools and extensive data required to manage their applications.

-Today we saw how Concert uses generative AI to help an operations manager mitigate risk, prioritize tasks and optimize their operations.
-We showed how Concert can bridge data silos to help operational teams proactively ensure the health of their operations.
+The operations manager leveraged Concert to bridge data silos and provide a 360-degree view of their application operations.
+Concert analyzed data across diverse application infrastructures environments and helped the operations team proactively ensure the health of their applications.

 **[Go to top](#top)**